EPIC ARTS CAMPUS

 OUTDOOR STAGE & PARK

 Most of the time, this little community park is a tranquil patch of green on the corner of 6th & Tauromee.
-However, it transforms once a month (May-October) to serve as the epicenter (haha, get it?) of our Third Friday Art Walks!
+However, it transforms once a month (May-October) for the Third Friday Art Walk!

 Come eat your lunch on a picnic table, read a book under the tree, or sit and sketch on the shaded stage.